60 Seconds of Film that went Viral

 Over the years, researchers have studied Patterson’s film in an effort to prove or debunk its veracity.

-Patterson’s footage seemed to ignite the public’s interest in Bigfoot and what has followed are a decade’s long series of individuals who claim to have seen Bigfoot.
+Patterson’s footage seemed to ignite the public’s interest in Bigfoot and what has followed are a decades’ long series of individuals who claim to have seen Bigfoot.
 Added to the Patterson legacy are stories of Bigfoot captures, as well as recovery of a deceased Bigfoot.
-None every have come to fruition.
-Hollywood got in on the action with the production of Harry and the Henderson’s, a fictional film which chronicled the story of a family who befriend one of the creatures and bridged the gap between humans and Bigfoot.
+None have ever come to fruition.
+Hollywood got in on the action with the production of Harry and the Henderson’s, a fictional film which chronicled the story of a family who befriend one of the creatures and bridge the gap between humans and Bigfoot.

 The debate rages to this day.
 A brief perusal of all the newspaper articles and citations in the Wikipedia article alone provides insight into the fact that one could spend their entire life just investigating this one topic, as was the case for Roger Patterson.